Fish

 • As part of the residue control plan investigations, a total of 224 fish samples were tested for veterinary drugs and hormones in 2014.
 No residues above the legal limits or unauthorized or prohibited substances were found.

 • In 2013, 81 freshwater, and migratory fish samples from different countries of origin were tested for pesticides and polychlorinated biphenyls.
 Not a single one of these samples had to be rejected.
 Samples were taken from wild animals as well as from animals from pond farms and aquacultures.
 Norwegian salmon was also included.
 In accordance with Regulation (EC) 1881/2006 setting maximum levels for certain contaminants in foodstuffs and the National Pesticide Maximum Level Regulation (SchäHöv) No. 441/2002, there were no exceedances.
 The samples tested were all classified as "safe".
-The results of the national pesticide residue program from 2012 paint a similar picture (see Food Safety Reports 2012 and 2013).
+The results of the national pesticide residue program from 2012 paint a similar picture.

 • As part of official controls, approximately 1,751 samples of fish and seafood were analyzed for mercury levels from 2007 to 2015.
 Predatory fish at the end of the food chain contain particularly high mercury concentrations.
 Of the fish species popular in Austria, trout, carp, char, sardine, sprat, herring, salmon and the "Alaska pollack", which is often processed into fish sticks, are low in mercury.
 Seafood such as shrimp, squid and mussels also have low levels of contamination, according to current data.